5 Addictive French Films You Can Stream Right Now

 Ah, Netflix.
 You may be cancelling half the shows we love or suggesting us things that show you really don't know us at all.
 But you're still our favourite place to go when we need something new to watch!

-Especially us language lovers; where else would we go for films and shows in our target language when we're learning?
+Especially us language lovers.
+Where else would we go for films and shows in our target language when we're learning?

-Whether you want to brush up your French for an upcoming trip, or you want to stand out in your following job interview, watching French films on Netflix is a sure way to boost your linguistic skills!
+Whether you want to brush up on your French for an upcoming trip, or you want to stand out in your following job interview, watching French films on Netflix is a sure way to boost your linguistic skills!

 If you haven't already jumped on the bandwagon of using Netflix to help you to improve your French, here are some suggestions you should really look into!

 The Diving Bell and the Butterfly at first glance might make you think of something like Me Before You, but it isn't that miserable at all!

 This film is based on the true story of Elle magazine editor Jean-Dominique Bauby, paralysed by a stroke back in 1995.
 Bauby's scope of communication narrowed to only being able to blink his left eye, though with a patient assistant holding up an alphabet that he blinked at individual letters of, he was able to write a book!

 What is great from a language learning perspective about this film is that it is told in the first person, so the language is automatically put in your voice, meaning you can feel how it should be said.
 It's also a surprisingly upbeat and positive film despite the subject content, which seems like a great way to brush up on a language!

 Yes, there is a recommendation on here that you might have already watched!
 Amélie is a great choice of a film if you are newer to learning French or just want an "easy" watch to freshen up what you already know.